knaw-huc/ehri-nl-nn-site/content/news/step-1-ehri-eric-application/index.en.md

   Infrastructure Consortium (ERIC).
 ---

-On 13 July 2023, the Dutch Ministry of Education, Culture and Science submitted a to the European Union the step 1 application for EHRI, the European Holocaust Research Infrastructure, to establish itself as an European Research Infrastructure Consortium (ERIC).
+On 13 July 2023, the Dutch Ministry of Education, Culture and Science submitted to the European Union the step 1 application for EHRI, the European Holocaust Research Infrastructure, to establish itself as an European Research Infrastructure Consortium (ERIC).